apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**This Is One Unexpected Sign Of Colon Cancer That Doctors Urge People Not To Ignore**
+**48 Absolutely Fascinating Photos Of Injuries, Conditions, And Disorders That Prove Humans Are Freaking Metal**

-You can read more about it [here](https://www.buzzfeed.com/jillianwilson/colon-cancer-sign-pencil-thin-narrow-stool-sc).
+You can read more about it [here](https://www.buzzfeed.com/hannahmarder/absolutely-fascinating-body-photos).

 ## Requirements
 - Python 3.8